CPUjoker303/netlify2.0/content/posts/how-to-connect-speakers-to-pc-without-amplifier.md

 The passive speakers are opposite to active speakers, and you need one separate amplifier for producing sound from these types of speakers.
 For using passive speakers, you may need some listed below things.

-* Speaker cables.
+* Speaker cables
-* Separate crossovers.
+* Separate crossovers
-* Separate power amplifier.
+* Separate power amplifier

 {{<pros>}}